 f.
 Security Standards, Transparency And Traceability.

-Lastly, the Government can set guidelines to regulate legal entities, data ownership and data access rights to better secure the supply chain as well as increase transparency across the supply chain.
+- Legal Identification.
+Also, the government can set guidelines to regulate legal entities, data ownership and data access rights to secure the supply chain and increase transparency.

 3. So, What Are U.S. Government Agencies Doing Today To Enable Better Supply Chain Interoperability?